Making the Right Choice: Magnesium Bisglycinate vs Magnesium Glycinate

 Why we need a magnesium supplement

-So, why do we need magnesium dietary supplement?
+So, why do we need magnesium dietary supplements?
 Magnesium is a cofactor for more than 300 enzymatic reactions that are involved in the following:

 • Blood pressure regulation